HermanL02/WarwickUniversity-Notes/202404/Script.md

 As you can see from this timeline, I have worked on the Electron Windows version back to February and finished my design at that time.
 I have finished my Mobile version on April.
 I will also put my other schedules on this timeline.
 I was working as a full-time employee in charge of Electron app development remotely at a Canadian company since March.6th.
 Furthermore, I was also working as a part-time intern at another Canadian company.
 I have my final exams in May and June.
 Physically, I will back to Canada for working on-site after that.
 Our time is very tight.
 However, I would say there are also benefits.
 Since I worked on this E2EE app, I got the full-time job, and since the full-time job, I can learn more about Electron.
-I learned how to manage the child process.
+I learned how to manage the child process, use code to inject another app, get the admin priviledg.
 I learned which DB will be best fit our chat history storage.

 # Use of GPT